-Bloodhounds, known for their incredible noses and long hanging ears, have become one of the most recognizable dog breeds.
-They’re even-tempered and gentle, but can be unresponsive to training.
-It makes you wonder just how smart they are.
+Bloodhounds, known for their incredible noses, have become one of the most recognizable dog breeds.
+They’re even-tempered and gentle, but can often be unresponsive to training.
+For this reason, many owners question the intelligence of the Bloodhound.

-So, are Bloodhounds smart?
-For obedience and working IQ, the Bloodhound is ranked the 133rd smartest dog breed out of 138 dogs.
-But this doesn’t mean they’re dumb dogs.
-Rather, Bloodhounds are intelligent because of their instinctive IQ – that is, their ability to effectively track with their noses.
+The Bloodhound is the 133rd smartest dog breed for obedience & working intelligence.
+But, it does not mean they’re dumb dogs.
+Rather, Bloodhounds are smart because of their instinctive IQ – that is, their ability to efficiently track with their noses.
 The ability to accurately follow odors and process scents requires this special type of dog intelligence.

 There’s more to dog intelligence than obedience and working IQ.
 Just because your Bloodhound is not responsive to obedience training doesn’t mean they’re not intelligent.
 We’ll discuss what actually makes these dogs smart.